J-Spratt/JCodeChronicles/README.md

-# 100 Days of Coding Challenge 🚀 / JCodeChronicles

 ## About the Challenge
 Starting my journey to code for 100 days!
 This repository tracks my daily progress, projects, and learning goals.